sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 2. `alloc-loop`: A program that performs arithmetic on an array of integer pointers.
 3. `matrix_multiplication`: Matrix multiplication of two random 100-by-100 matrices.

-We additionally ran loop perforation on three benchmark programs:
+We additionally ran loop perforation on three larger benchmark programs:
 1. `sobel`: A Sobel filter from the [ACCEPT benchmarks][].
 2. `img-blur`: A Gaussian blur that operates on the same inputs as `sobel`.
 3. `blackscholes`: From the [PARSEC][] benchmark suite.